Review by Arnie P

 I like the structure of the Pico Arm chair, it looks strong and durable.
 It is also comfortable and stable while sitting in it.
-I am surprised there was no provision to carry it as a backpack or a hand grip for carrying.
+I am surprised there wasn’t a feature enabling me to carry it as a backpack or a hand grip for carrying.

 I wish to thank 4alloutdoors.org and GCI for the opportunity to test the Pico Arm chair.
-Please check back in about a month when I will have more to say.
+Please check back in a month when I will have more to say.